How to Show Music in Paintings? Best Depictions of Music in Art

-Silvestro Lega was an Italian artist from the 19th century.
+Silvestro Lega was a 19th-century Italian artist.
 His artistic style was best described as purismo, although over time it evolved into Realism.
 Despite an acquaintance with the Macchiaioli painters of Tuscany, his artistic style remained traditionally academic.
 Lega was a serious and somber man, and this attribute is evident in this artwork.

 Here there are three women by a large open window.
 The room has tall ceilings, heavy drapery, and carpeted flooring.
 The two women in the back appear to be singing along with the young pianist.
 The muted color palettes and the depictions of the women add to the apparent seriousness that Lega has been criticized for.

-François Boucher was perhaps one of the most celebrated Rococo style painters of the 18th century.
-His incredible artistic talent featured in paintings, theatrical costumes, set designs, as well as tapestries.
+François Boucher was perhaps one of the most celebrated Rococo-style painters of the 18th century.
+His incredible artistic talent could be seen in his paintings, theatrical costumes, set designs, as well as tapestries.

 Osman Hamdi Bey was a prolific artist and intellectual.
 Belonging to a political family, he pursued an education in law and even held political office.
-His was also an accomplished archaeologist and founder of the Istanbul Archaeology Museum and Istanbul Academy of Fine Arts (now known as the Mimar Sinan University of Fine Arts).
+He was also an accomplished archeologist and founder of the Istanbul Archaeology Museum and Istanbul Academy of Fine Arts (now known as the Mimar Sinan University of Fine Arts).